TexasTravelUnited States

 Palo Duro Canyon State Park

 So, what are you waiting for?
-Plan a fabulous getaway to one of these small towns in Texas.
-Share with us in the comment section below, your favourite small town in Texas.
+Start planning your own fabulous getaway to one of these amazing small towns in Texas.
+And don’t forget to share your favorite Texas small town in the comments below.
+I’d love to hear your recommendations!

 Read Next